-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results improved in the tapentadol ER group compared to the placebo group.
-The mean changes from baseline were significantly improved for role-physical and bodily pain scores among the oxycodone ER group compared to the placebo group.
+Study and Drug Study Design Sample Size Regimen and and Study End Points Results - Demographics Duration improved in the tenented of FD group compared to the placebo group $ \qquad \qquad$ The mean changes from baseline were significantly improved for role-physical and bodily pain scores among the oxycodone ER group compared to the placebo group.
 No clinically important changes in laboratory values, vital signs, or electrocardiogram findings were attributed to treatment.
 Overall, at least one adverse event was reported by 59.6, 75.5, and 84.8% of patients in the placebo, tapentadol ER, and oxycodone ER groups, respectively.
 The most commonly reported events (reported by >10% in any treatment group) were nausea, constipation, headache, vomiting, dizziness, pruritus, and somnolence, the majority of which were categorized as mild to moderate in intensity across all treatment groups.
 In the oxycodone ER group, the incidence of vomiting, constipation, and pruritus was nearly double incidence in the tapentadol ER group.
-Imanaka et al AC, DB, MC, N=343 Primary: Primary: Tanantadal ED 25 PRO, RCT 4 weeks Mean change in Mean change from baseline in PI scores for oxycodone ER was -2.69 and -2.57 for Tapentadol ER 25 to 200 mg BID Men and women 4 weeks the average PI score from tapentadol ER.
-The least squares mean difference between tapentadol ER and oxycodone ER was -0.06, 95% CI, -0.506 to 0.383.
-The efficacy of tapentadol ER was to 200 mg bib ≥20 years of baseline to the shown to be non-inferior to oxycodone ER based upon the upper limit of the 95% CI of vs age last 3 days of <1 (predefined non-inferiority threshold). experiencing study drug (6.000) oxycodone ER 5 to chronic administration Secondary: 40 mg BID malignant The percentage of subjects reporting "very much improved," "much improved," or tumor-related Secondary: "minimally improved" on the PGIC was 89.7% (N=113/126) for tapentadol ER and 82.7% Treatment was pain that had an PGIC, rescue (N=115/139) for oxycodone ER. initiated with either average PI medication use tapentadol ER 25 score over the and responder The percentage of subjects reporting at least a 30% improvement in PI scores from mg BID or past 24 hours rates achieving at baseline for tapentadol ER was 63.5% (N=80/126) and 59.0% (N=82/139) for the oxycodone ER 5 ≥4 on an 11 least 30% and at oxycodone ER group. mg BID with dose point numerical least 50% The percentage of subjects reporting at least a 500/ improvement in DI secret from escalation allowed on treatment day rating scale in Japan and decreases in PI score from The percentage of subjects reporting at least a 50% improvement in PI scores from baseline for tapentadol ER was 50.0% (N=63/126) and 42.4% (N=59/139) in the three based upon South Korea. baseline oxycodone ER group.
+Imanaka et al AC, DB, MC, N=343 Primary: Primary: T ( ) , ED of PRO, RCT Mean change in Mean change from baseline in PI scores for oxycodone ER was -2.69 and -2.57 for ta 200 mg BID Man and woman 4 weeks the average PI tapentadol ER.
+The least squares mean difference between tapentadol ER and IO 200 HIG BID Nen and women baseline to the oxycouolie ER was -0.00, 95% CI, -0.000 to 0.000.
+The efficacy of tapentauol ER was shown to be non-inferior to oxycodone EP based upon the upper limit of the 95% CI of VS 220 years of last 3 days of <1 (predefined non-inferiority threshold) V3 experiencina study drug oxycodone ER 5 to chronic administration Secondary: 40 mg BID malignant The percentage of subjects reporting "very much improved," "much improved," or 0 tumor-related Secondary: "minimally improved" on the PGIC was 89.7% (N=113/126) for tapentadol ER and 82.7% Treatment was pain that had an PGIC, rescue (N=115/139) for oxycodone ER. initiated with either average PI medication use tapentadol ER 25 score over the and responder The percentage of subjects reporting at least a 30% improvement in PI scores from mg BID or past 24 hours rates achieving at baseline for tapentadol ER was 63.5% (N=80/126) and 59.0% (N=82/139) for the oxycodone ER 5 ≥4 on an 11 least 30% and at oxycodone ER group. mg BID with dose point numerical least 50% escalation allowed rating scale in decreases in Pl I ne percentage of subjects reporting at least a 50% improvement in PI scores from on treatment day Japan and score from paseline for tapentadol ER was 50.0% (N=63/126) and 42.4% (N=59/139) in the three based upon South Korea. baseline oxycoaone ER group.